 The “Spiritual Goals Worksheet” is a great planning tool.
 It includes tips for goal-setting and lists many specific disciplines under broader categories like “Bible intake.”

-A Glimpse at My Goal-Setting
+A Glimpse at My Ongoing Discipleship Efforts

-These resources are just tools.
+These resources are just tools to keep us moving forward.
 Spiritual growth is not a science.
 Each year I meet some goals and fall short of others.
 But, the missed goals give me a good starting place for the new year.

 What about you?
 What is the number one area in which you’d like to grow spiritually in the year ahead?